Robotto/ijvmHack/README.md

 5b: copy `ijvm` and `ijvm-asm` to a path that is in `$PATH`

+##Not able to build it yourself?

-##You can copy the precompiled binaries to a path of your choice.. see [This reddit comment](https://www.reddit.com/r/dComArk/comments/3qyfin/it2/cx4d8rm) (in danish) for instructions on installing it on a fresh horse.
+You can copy the precompiled binaries to a path of your choice.. see [This reddit comment](https://www.reddit.com/r/dComArk/comments/3qyfin/it2/cx4d8rm) (in danish) for instructions on installing it on a fresh horse.